-Port A Wake-up
+I/O Port Wake-up

 The HALT instruction forces the microcontroller into the SLEEP or IDLE Mode which preserves power, a feature that is important for battery and other low-power applications.
-Various methods exist to wake up the microcontroller, one of which is to change the logic condition on one of the Port A pins from high to low.
+Various methods exist to wake up the microcontroller, one of which is to change the logic condition on one of the I/O pins with wake up ability from high to low.
 This function is especially suitable for applications that can be woken up via external switches.
-Each pin on Port A can be selected individually to have this wake-up feature using the PAWU register.
+Each I/O pin with wake-up ability can be selected individually to have this wake-up feature using the PxWU register.